-Few home inspectors take the time for a thorough home inspection walk-through at the end.
-Yet the walk-through is extremely important for the buyer, the realtor, and the home inspector.
-Here is why we always encourage our clients to attend the home inspection walk-through at the end.
+Few home inspectors take the time for a thorough home inspection walk-through or summary at the end.
+Yet the home inspection walk-through is extremely important for the buyer, the realtor, and the home inspector.
+Here is why we always encourage our clients to attend the home inspection for a summary or walk-through at the end.

 The importance of the home inspection walk-through